 As you may have gathered from your own experience, it’s far more challenging to practice with others and while being active, than by oneself on a meditation cushion.
 This is because interactions bring as many sets of potentially conflicting emotions and self-limiting views as there are people involved.
 Since they all arise, each must be identified and worked through.

 However, the good news is that the path of Karma Yoga empowers people to move past their limiting views together and simultaneously.
 This means we become better at communicating with each other, with our communities, and ultimately become more effective as positive forces in the world.
 This is something to celebrate!
+Read and hear about other’s experiences here: Why would I want to be a Karma Yogi.

 Spiritual Practice for the 21st Century